-After applying a sensitised valuation to the underlying assets of the counterparties to the Facilities and the deferred consideration, together with an estimate of the likelihood of a default event in the next 12 months, the Group considers an ECL provision in respect of its Loans and other receivables of £265,000 is appropriate (2020: £265,000).
-The movement on the provision is therefore £nil.
+After applying a sensitised valuation to the underlying assets of the counterparties to the Facilities and the deferred consideration, together with an estimate of the likelihood of a default event in the next 12 months, the Group considers an ECL provision in respect of its Loans and other receivables of £80,000 is appropriate (2021: £265,000).
+The movement on the provision, being a credit of £185,000, is included within operating expenses in the Consolidated Statement of Profit or Loss.